pamoller/mboxfilter/README.rst

 Note: If a header field was used as filter before, e.g. filters=[('To', 'rosie@home.org')] and selectors=[('To', None)], the matches will be used to from the sort key instead of the list of recivers: rosie@home.org only.

 Without any selector the filtered emails are printed to stdout.
 Otherwise the sort keys are used as file names.
 The parameter output can be used to write the files into an existing directory.
 The parameter indexing=True creates the result set database in the file index.sqlite3.
 The Parameter archive=True is a shorthand for the parameter combination: indexing=True and selectors=[("Date", "%Y")].
 It is useful for adding mails once in an archive.
-The parameter caching=True redirects the output to the class member cache.
+The parameter caching=True redirects the output to the class members passed_mails and failed_mails.
 This setting disables  indexing and ignores any selector.

+If an error ocurs while filtering an email, e.g. the email obmits a header field, the email will appended to the file given in the failures parameter.

 =======
 Members